Can you score 16/16 with nostalgic picture quiz?

 Dave Kindred

-David Kindred has gathered a stunning collection of black and white pictures taken in places all over Suffolk.
-See how well you do at recognising these picturesque scenes of the past.
+Photographer and local history enthusiast David Kindred has gathered a stunning collection of black and white pictures taken in towns and villages across Suffolk - but how many can you identify?

-Today’s Days Gone By features a selection of photographs taken many decades ago of local towns and villages.

-Although some will be on the opposite side of the county to where you live, there are clues in the picture and caption to their location.
+Although some will be on the opposite side of the county to where you live, there are clues in the pictures and captions as to their location.

-Take a little time on this New Year’s Day to study the pictures, and ask friends and family to try to figure out where these scenes were taken.
-In most cases several of the buildings remain today, although even subtle changes make the buildings look very different.
+Take a little time on to study the pictures, and ask friends and family to try to figure out where these scenes were taken.
+In most cases several of the buildings remain today, although even subtle changes can make buildings look very different.

 If any of the pictures in the quiz bring back memories for you make sure you pop them in an email and send them to David Kindred for a chance to feature in a future article.